rtk5/C0D3-FUS10N/README.md

 **CODE-FUSION** is a CTF/Hackathon Organized by IEEE Student Branch PESU ECC.

+**Before Proceeding to Writeups:**
+We strongly encourage all participants to attempt the challenges independently before consulting the writeups.
+This approach will:
+1.Maximize your learning experience
+2.Develop your problem-solving skills
+3.Provide a more rewarding sense of achievement

 **Chair:** Naman

 **Tech Leads:** Abhijit M S && K R DRUVA